Chuhaa/ecs-template-sfdc-contact-migration/README.md

 2. Then you can run the integration binary with the following command.
 `$ java -jar target/bin/sfdccontmigration.jar`.

+Initially all the existing contacts will be migrated to database.

-Successful listener startup will print following in the console.
+After that successful listener startup will print following in the console.
 ```
 >>>>
 [2020-11-18 23:39:12.808] Success:[/meta/handshake]